Licence-to-Fab/licence-to-fab.github.io/pages/about.md

 **We will establish key partnerships within industry and academia in an effort to achieve the listed research goals.
 We will contribute to existing open-source projects to form a collaborative network working on making hydrogen vehicles a reality.**

-## White-paper on Hydrogen Fuel Cell Vehicle Design

-We recently released [a technical white-paper](/report/OSHB_PROPOSAL_AND_OUTLOOK.pdf) on the details of our project and why we think each aspect is important.
-It covers the main areas we discussed above, but dives further into the technical details and academic research that lead to this project, and our plans for the future.

 {% include framework/shortcodes/figure.html src="/assets/images/gen/content/bike.jpg" title="2022/23 Bike Toothless" caption="(in progress)" alt="2022 Bike" link="" target="\_blank" %}

 # We want to prove our work in the real world.